ghattab/seevis/README.md

 #  -s                    run scheme (or colour mapping) ranging from 1 to 3 (default is 1)
 ```

+## Remarks

+The visualization displays a particle in the form of a spot that scales with the view (see `functions.py, line 111`).
+The spot size can be changed according to user preferences or image modalities.
+The spot size has been chosen such that the particle trajectory does not contain scattered spots and such that neighboring spots do not lead to visual occlusion.

+The preprocessing parameters as well as the particle paradigm is detailed in
+*Hattab G, Wiesmann V, Becker A, Munzner T, Nattkemper TW. a novel Methodology for characterizing cell subpopulations in automated Time-lapse Microscopy.
+Frontiers in bioengineering and biotechnology.
+2018 Feb 28;6:17. [doi:10.3389/fbioe.2018.00017](https://dx.doi.org/10.3389/fbioe.2018.00017).*

 ## License
 ```
 The MIT License (MIT)